elsampsa/valkka-examples/docs/valkkafs.rst

 ``valkkafs.json`` saves data about the current written block, number of blocks and the block size.

-For efficient recording and playback with ValkkaFS you should do the following things:
+For efficient recording and playback with ValkkaFS (or with *any* VMS system), consider this:

-- For efficient seeking, we recommend that your ip camera emits **one key-frame per second**
+- For efficient seeking, set your camera to emit **one key-frame per second** (or even two)
-- Please, be aware of the bitrate of your camera and adjust the blocksize in ValkkaFS to that: ideally you'd want **1-2 key frames per block**
+- Be aware of the bitrate of your camera and adjust the blocksize in ValkkaFS to that: ideally you'd want **1-2 key frames per block**

+Consult :ref:`the tutorial <valkkafs_tutorial>` for more details.

 Multiple Streams per File
 -------------------------

 You can also dump multiple streams into a single ``ValkkaFS``.
 The variant for this is ``valkka.fs.ValkkaMultiFS``.

-This requires that all cameras have approximately the same bitrate and key-frame interval.
+This requires that all cameras have the same bitrate and key-frame interval!

 The advantage of this approach is, that all frames from all your cameras are streamed continuously into the same (large) file or a dedicated block device, minimizing the wear and tear on your device if you are using a hdd.

 The architecture is identical to ``ValkkaSingleFS``, with a very small modification to the ``blockfile`` format: ``mstime1`` presents now the *last* key-frame among all keyframes of all the streams.

 *WARNING: writing multiple streams to the same file / block device is at very experimental stage and not well tested*